-Operational Area Guidelines Initial Resource Allocation Priority Wildfires occurring in the Full Management Option are assigned a high priority for suppression actions and assignment of available firefighting resources, but are below wildfires within or threatening a Critical management option area or site.
-Detection Full Management Option areas and sites are the next priority after Critical for detection coverage when lightning activity or human use indicate a high potential for ignition, or at the request of a jurisdictional agency.
-Initial Notification Requirements Immediately contact the affected jurisdictional agency(ies).
-All jurisdictions that may be impacted by the fire within 48 hours should be notified as soon as possible.
+Operational Area Guidelines Initial Resource Allocation Priority Wildfires occurring in the Full Management Option or that threaten Full sites are assigned a high priority for suppression actions and assignment of available firefighting resources, but are below wildfires within or threatening a Critical management option area or site.
+Detection Full Management Option areas and sites are the next priority after Critical for detection coverage when lightning activity or human use indicate a high potential for ignition, or at the request of a Jurisdictional Agency.
+Initial Notification Requirements Immediately contact the affected Jurisdictional Agency(ies).
+All jurisdictions that may be impacted by the fire within 48 hours will be notified as soon as possible.
 Initial action should not be delayed if contacts cannot be made.
 Default Initial Action (Standard Response) Mobilize resources to protect the area and/or sites and suppress the fire without compromising public or firefighter safety.
 1. Protect human life.
 Initial Action 2.
 Protect qualifying sites and natural resources from damage by wildfire.
 Priorities 3.
 Contain fires at the smallest acreage reasonably possible in order to limit short and long-term threats to values.
-Extended Action Actions beyond initial response should be assessed situationally by the protecting agency and the affected jurisdictional agencies.
+Extended Action Actions beyond initial response should be assessed situationally by the Protecting Agency and the affected Jurisdictional Agencies.
 If the pre-designated response is no longer appropriate or has a low probability of success, a decision support process including situational assessment and risk analysis will be used to develop incident-specific objectives, requirements, and courses of action; and document the rationale behind them.
-Assess fires periodically and contact additional jurisdictional agencies if their lands are potentially threatened.
+Assess fires periodically and contact additional Jurisdictional Agencies if their lands are potentially threatened.
 Resource Benefit Objectives Only appropriate on rare occasions, based on site-specific circumstances (e.g. the initial size-up and response is delayed beyond 24 hours, or a fire is primarily burning into Limited).
 The course of action will be documented with a decision analysis and support process.